UNDP Phase I – Busia and Bungoma Counties

 Community Road Empowerment (CORE) has implemented phase 1 of the project “Stabilization and Recovery of Communities affected by Violent Extremism, Conflict and Disasters in Kenya” funded by the Government of Japan through United Nation Development Programme (UNDP) in close collaboration with the Government of Kenya and County Governments of Bungoma and Busia.

 The proposed project aimed to enhance the stabilization and recovery of communities affected by violent extremism, communal conflict and other disasters.
 This was achieved through humanitarian action for affected communities, capacity building for preventing violent extremism and linking the humanitarian action to development by supporting alternative livelihoods and employment opportunities.
-The project seeked to further integrate capacity development for peace building and social cohesion through the national and county peace architectrure.
+The project seek to further integrate capacity development for peace building and social cohesion through the national and county peace architectrure.

 The project created a short term employment for the affected communities through Cash for Work and transfer of skills on road repair using Do-nou technology.